 A Regular Octagon Shape is identified by a combination of the number of sides to the shape, the length of the sides AND the size of its angles.

-How to calculate the Area and Perimeter of the Regular Octagon Shape.
+How to calculate the Area and Perimeter of the Regular Octagon Shape

 To find the area of a Regular Octagon we must know two things:

 2: The perpendicular distance from the center of the Octagon to one of its sides.
 (In 'math speak' this perpendicular distance is known as the APOTHEM!)
 In my diagram I have included 2 (there is a total of 8 in an octagon) and these are the blue lines.
-You can also see that these Apothem's are in fact the radius of a circle inscribed in the octagon (constructed in green)
+You can also see that these Apothem's are in fact the radius of a circle inscribed in the octagon (constructed in green).

-The Area of the octagon is calculated by first finding the area of one of the Isoscoles Triangles created by one side of the octagon, and two lines constructed from the center point to each vertex.
+The Area of the octagon is calculated by first finding the area of one of the Isosceles Triangles created by one side of the octagon, and two lines constructed from the center point to each vertex.
 Then you multiply this answer by 8, as there are eight of these triangles in a Octagon.
-These construction lines are in Orange in my diagram.

 Area of any triangle is half its base multiplied by it perpendicular height.
 In this case

 We have 8 of these triangles in the octagon, so to get its area, we must get the area of ALL eight triangles.

-8 1/2 a r
+8 (1/2 a r)

-Ther Perimeter of ANY shape is simply the sum total of all the lengths of the shape - and an Octagon shape is no different.
+The Perimeter of ANY shape is simply the sum total of all the lengths of the shape - and an Octagon shape is no different.

 8 times the length of one of its sides..

-To complete this, you will need a ruler, pencil, protractor, and a blank piece of paper!
+To complete this, you will need a ruler, pencil, protractor and a blank piece of paper!